chaosaudio/Dev-Portal/README.md

 ## Resources

-[FAUST](https://faust.grame.fr/) - A useful DSP programming language, which we officially recommend for any effects development.
+[FAUST](https://faust.grame.fr/) - A useful DSP programming language, which we officially recommend for any effects development, and which has integrated support for the Stratus pedal!

-[faust-stratus](https://github.com/bassmanitram/faust-stratus) - A toolkit that simplifies the use of Faust in designing algorithms to be used for Chaos Stratus pedal effects, created by Martin Bartlett. *HIGHLY recommended!*

 [Online FAUST IDE](https://faustide.grame.fr/) - A web-based IDE for developing and testing Faust-based algorithms.
 Great for testing effects prior to actually loading them on Stratus.
+AND it has intergated support for the Stratus pedal!

+[Our own turotrial](https://github.com/chaosaudio/Dev-Portal/wiki/Faust-and-the-Stratus-%E2%80%90-a-basic-tutorial) explaining how to use Faust and the Faust IDE to develop _and install_ Stratus effects!

 ## Usage